EmmaBurkett/thirties_dice_game/README.md

 # Overview

 My initial goal for this project was to understand rust as a language, but a side goal developed rather quickly.
 My goal was not only to learn rust but also to understand ownership and lifetime parameters.
-I've struggle with C++ for a long time, because I didn't understand concepts like these, but now if I try to write another program in C++ I would really enjoy it.
+I've struggled with C++ for a long time, because I didn't understand concepts like these, but now if I try to write another program in C++ I would really enjoy it.
 Rust is an amazing language and Visual Studio Code is a great learning tool.

 This is a 30's dice game, and the goal is to keep your 'main' points.
 ###### Rules